Travel Packing Advice

 a pareo or sarong can be used as a dress or coverup but it also makes a great beach blanket,

-- On sailing vacations use only soft luggage (duffle bags) that can be unpacked and rolled up for
+- Soft Luggage for Cramped Quarters - On sailing vacations and RV trips use only soft luggage (duffle bags) that can be unpacked and rolled up for

 storage.
 Hard sided luggage is difficult (or impossible) to stow in a small space.
 You might even end up sleeping with it.

-- To keep clothes clean and smelling fresh, pack shoes in double garbage bags.
+- Keep the Stink Out - To keep clothes clean and smelling fresh, pack shoes and laundry in double garbage bags.

 Extra bags can be used as emergency rain gear, a laundry bag, a ground sheet, to